 Plaintiffs reached a settlement on behalf of the Class to settle the claims in this Litigation.
 On July 27, 2020, Plaintiffs filed the Motion for PreliminaryApproval of Settlement.
 The settlement needs to be approved by the Court, which consists of a three part process: (1) the Court granting preliminary approval of the settlement, (2) sending Class Notice to class members and allowing time for Class Members to comment on the Settlement, and (3) the Court granting final approval of the settlement.

 The Motion for Preliminary Approval was granted on January 4, 2021.
 The Class Notice was sent to Class Members identified in Defendants records on March 22, 2021.
-A final fairness hearing is currently set for May 21, 2021 at 10:30 a.m.
-PT.
+A final fairness hearing was held on May 21, 2021 and the Court granted the Motion for Final Approval of the Settlement that same day.

 Whom to Contact for More Information